pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

 # Getting Started

-These instructions use Ruby 2.2.4, per the instructions that were [here for Heroku as of 12/30/2016](https://devcenter.heroku.com/articles/ruby-versions).
+These instructions use Ruby 2.3.3, which was reasonably up-to-date as of 12/30/2016.

 1. Install rvm.
     * It isn't absolutely necessary, but it is very helpful, to install the Ruby Version Manager (rvm) first.